nextcloud/documentation/developer_manual/app/publishing.rst

 Requirements:

-* code is developed in an open and version-managed code repository, ideally github with git but other scm/hosting is OK.
+* code is developed in an open and version-managed code repository, ideally GitHub with Git but other SCM/hosting is OK.
 * minimum of one active developer/maintainer
 * minimum 5 ratings, average score 60/100 or better
 * app is at least 3 months old